Azure/apim-lab/apim-lab/5-versionsRevisions/apimanagement-5-1-Versions.md

 > Sometimes, the version creation takes just a little bit of time.
 If you do not see it immediately, please keep refreshing and ensure you select the appropriate version as per below instructions.

-- Open the Developer Portal.
-- Select APIs and choose the `v2` version of the Star Wars API.
+- In the Developer Portal select the `v2` version of the *Star Wars* API.

   ![APIM Developer Portal Versions](../../assets/images/apim-developer-portal-versions.png)